scipy.linalg.

 hermitian

-positive definite
+symmetric positive definite

 Parameters:

-b(N, NRHS) array_like
+b(…, N, NRHS) array_like

-Input data for the right hand side.
+Input data for the right hand side or a batch of right-hand sides.

 lowerbool, default: False

-Ignored if assume_a == 'gen' (the default).
+Ignored unless assume_a is one of 'sym', 'her', or 'pos'.
 If True, the calculation uses only the data in the lower triangle of a; entries above the diagonal are ignored.
 If False (default), the calculation uses only the data in the upper triangle of a; entries below the diagonal are ignored.

 overwrite_abool, default: False